 “Thank you, Mr. Nuke.
 Do you have a first name?”
 Her eyes batted long lashes at me.

 “Nuke’s fine.”
 I smile now, starting to get a major nose full of this broad’s hormones.
 “Nuke.”
 I look down and notice she has a hand out like she wants me to shake it.
-I grab it, as gently as I can.
-She only winces a little.
+I grab it as gently as I can and she only winces a little.